Evidence of Site-Appropriate Tissue Remodeling

 Sasse KC†, Lambin JH, Gevorkian J, Elliott C, Afshar R, Gardner A, Mehta A, Lambin R, Peraza L. Hernia.
 2018; doi: 10.1007/s10029-018-1830-0.

 This retrospective clinical study assessed the long-term outcomes of complex ventral incisional hernia repair using UBM graft reinforcement in 64 patients at a single center, over a five year period.
 All patients were classified as either moderate or severe cases.
 Post-operative follow-up ranged from 12-70 months, with a median follow-up time of 36 months.
 A 24-month statistical analysis displayed a 4% recurrence rate, while the overall recurrence rate was 15.6%.
-Radiographic and histological imaging displayed a long-term, durable, biomechanically functional repair.
+Radiographic and histological imaging displayed long-term hernia repair with host tissue remodeling comparable to native fascia.
 Study results provide clinical evidence of safety and efficacy when utilizing UBM for reinforcement following a complex ventral hernia repair.

 |Median Follow-up Time (months)||36 (12-70)|